UKCloud/documentation/articles/azure/azs-how-retrieve-quota-ps.md

 ---
-title: How to retrieve your subscription quotas using PowerShell | UKCloud Ltd
+title: How to Retrieve Your Subscription Quotas Using PowerShell | UKCloud Ltd
 description: Provides help for retrieving your quotas on UKCloud for Microsoft Azure
 services: azure-stack
 author: Bailey Lawson